 - These products are intended for use by physicians trained and experienced in the placement of central venous catheters using percutaneous entry (Seldinger) technique.
-Standard Seldinger technique for placement of percutaneous vascular access sheaths, catheters and wire guides should be employed during the placement of a central venous catheter. - Do not re-sterilize catheter. - · Do not cut, trim or modify catheter or components prior to placement or intraoperatively. - Patient movement can cause catheter tip displacement.
+Standard Seldinger technique for placement of percutaneous vascular access sheaths, catheters and wire guides should be employed during the placement of a central venous catheter. - · Do not re-sterilize catheter. - Do not cut, trim or modify catheter or components prior to placement or intraoperatively. - Patient movement can cause catheter tip displacement.
 Use should be limited to controlled hospital situations.
 Catheters placed from either a jugular or subclavian vein have demonstrated forward tip movement of 1-3 cm with neck and shoulder motion. - · Catheter should not be used for long-term indwelling applications. - If lumen flow is impeded, do not force injection or withdrawal of fluids.
 Failure to ensure patency of the catheter prior to power injection studies may result in catheter failure.
-Notify attending physician immediately. - Catheter should not be used for chronic hyperalimentation. - · Select puncture site and length of catheter needed by assessing patient anatomy and condition. - Use of ECG, ultrasound and/or fluoroscopy is suggested for accurate catheter placement. - Left subclavian and left jugular veins should be used only when other sites are not available. - Radiographic confirmation of catheter placement prior to each power injection procedure is recommended. - Trays that include lidocaine also include a lidocaine label, which should be used to label the syringe for lidocaine injection.
-Any unused lidocaine should be disposed of at the conclusion of the procedure. - Controlled clinical trials of Spectrum and Spectrum Glide central venous catheters in pregnant women, pediatric and neonatal populations have not been conducted.
-The benefits of the use of Spectrum and Spectrum Glide central venous catheters should be weighed against possible risks. - Prior to insertion, the Spectrum or Spectrum Glide catheter shaft should not be wiped with or immersed in ethyl alcohol, isopropyl alcohol, or other alcohols, acetone or other non-polar solvents.
+Notify attending physician immediately. - Catheter should not be used for chronic hyperalimentation. - Select puncture site and length of catheter needed by assessing patient anatomy and condition. - $\bullet \ \, \text{Use of ECG, ultrasound and/or fluoroscopy is suggested for accurate catheter placement.} \\$ - Left subclavian and left jugular veins should be used only when other sites are not available. - Radiographic confirmation of catheter placement prior to each power injection procedure is recommended.
+Trays that include lidocaine also include a lidocaine label, which should be used to label the syringe for lidocaine - rays that include indocaine also include a indocaine label, which should be used to label the syringe for indocaine injection.
+Any unused lidocaine should be disposed of at the conclusion of the procedure. - Controlled clinical trials of Cook Spectrum central venous catheters in pregnant women, pediatric and neonatal populations have not been conducted.
+The benefits of the use of Cook Spectrum central venous catheters should be weighed against possible risks. - Prior to insertion, the Cook Spectrum catheter shaft should not be wiped with or immersed in ethyl alcohol, isopropyl alcohol, or other alcohols, acetone or other non-polar solvents.
 These solvents may remove the antimicrobial from the catheter and reduce the catheter's antimicrobial efficacy. - The potential effects of phthalates on pregnant/nursing women or children have not been fully characterized and there may be concern for reproductive and developmental effects.